Council of Institutional Investors

 CII and some institutional investors turned to three major index providers in the wake of Snap Inc.’s egregious no-vote IPO, which led to three public consultations:

-• S&P Dow Jones' consultation resulted in barring the addition of multi-class companies to the S&P Composite 1500 index and its components, which covers the S&P 500, MidCap 400 and SmallCap 600 indexes.
+• S&P Dow Jones' 2017 consultation resulted in barring the addition of multi-class companies to the S&P Composite 1500 index and its components, which covers the S&P 500, MidCap 400 and SmallCap 600 indexes.
 Existing constituents were permanently grandfathered.
+In 2023 the index provider reversed itself, resuming traditional accomodations for the imperial governance model with no sunset requirement.

 • FTSE Russell's consultation resulted in excluding past and future developed market constituents whose free float constitutes less than 5 percent of total voting power.
-Although only a handful of companies do not meet this requirement, FTSE Russell has indicated its intention to consider raising the 5 percent threshold in the future.
+Although only a handful of companies did not meet this requirement, the change sent a signal to the market: trampling on shareholders' right to vote has consequences.

 Why do index providers have an appropriate role on this issue?

-Additionally, it is important to recognize the role of indexes within the context of deep institutional impediments to addressing this issue elsewhere.
+Additionally, it is important to recognize the role of indexes within the context of deep impediments to addressing this issue elsewhere in a substantive way.
 The Securities and Exchange Commission currently lacks statutory authority to require exchanges to curb unequal voting rights due to a federal suit brought decades ago by the Business Roundtable, establishing judicial precedent against the SEC taking action.
-Stock exchanges could address the matter by requiring listed companies to have equal voting rights or reasonable sunset provisions, but the for-profit model and intense competition for new present conflicts for these "self-regulatory organizations."
+Stock exchanges could address the matter by requiring listed companies to have equal voting rights or reasonable sunset provisions, but the for-profit model and intense competition for new listings present insurmountable conflict for these "self-regulatory organizations."
 Major U.S. exchanges have rebuffed formal proposals to act since 2014.
 Further reducing the likelihood of exchange-based reform, multiple non-U.S. exchanges with long-standing "one share, one vote" requirements recently have yielded to "race to the bottom" pressure to attract new listings, permitting dual-class structures in certain circumstances.
 Global regulatory coordinators like the International Organization of Securities Commissions (IOSCO) are empowered to provide guidance, but not to compel action.